-Higher and foundation tier
+Higher and foundation tiers

 When we think of metals we usually think of a shiny, hard material which is strong and fairly

 unreactive.
-However not all metals fit this description, some metals are soft and very reactive .
+However not all metals fit this description, some metals are soft and very reactive.

-Group 1 in the periodic table is called the alkali metals, it contains the
+Group 1 in the periodic table is called the alkali metals; it contains the

-metals lithium, sodium ,
+metals lithium, sodium,

 potassium, rubidium, caesium and francium.
 These metals are all very reactive and must be handled

-metals react more and more violently.
-Since they are in group 1 of the periodic table they
+Since these metals are all in group 1 of the periodic table they

 all have one electron in their